 • Now add the spices, salt and pepper and stir well, coating the vegetables.

 • Pour in the vegetable broth and add the rinsed rice.
-Stir well, bring to a boil, them cover and turn the heat down to medium-low.
+Stir well, bring to a boil, then cover and turn the heat down to medium-low.
 Cook for 15-20 minutes, until the rice is cooked.

 • Fluff the rice with a fork, then re cover the pan and let sit for 5 minutes.